StivinTaesoo/Celo-with-echidna/README.md

 The smart contract above implements the ERC-20 token standard, which is a popular standard used for creating fungible tokens on the Ethereum blockchain.
 The ERC-20 standard defines a set of functions and events that a smart contract must implement in order to be considered an ERC-20 compliant token.

-The contract defines a public string variable `name` and `symbol` that represent the name and symbol of the token respectively.
+The contract defines a public string variable `name` and `symbol` that represents the name and symbol of the token respectively.
 It also defines a public uint256 variable `totalSupply` that represents the total supply of the token.

 Also, there are two mapping data structures: `balanceOf` and `allowance`.
 The `balanceOf` mapping maps an address to a uint256 value that represents the balance of that address.
 The `allowance` mapping maps an address to another mapping, which maps an address to a uint256 value that represents the amount of tokens that the owner of the first address has allowed the second address to spend.